syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/DataManipulation.md

 ---
 layout: post
 title: DataManipulation | DataGrid | WinForms | Syncfusion
-description: This section explains about the data manipulation support in SfDataGrid.
+description: Learn about data operations to manipulate the data in Syncfusion WinForms DataGrid (SfDataGrid) control and more details.
 platform: windowsforms
 control: SfDataGrid
 documentation: ug

 ---

-# Data Manipulation
+# Data Manipulation in Windows Forms DataGrid (SfDataGrid)

 SfDataGrid listens and responds to the manipulation operations such as add, delete and data update (property change) at runtime.
 DataGrid refresh the sorting, filtering, grouping and summaries based on [SfDataGrid.LiveDataUpdateMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~LiveDataUpdateMode.html) property.